|

-Songkran 2025 will be big!
-The Thailand government has just announced that for 2024, Songkran (Thailand’s New Year Festival), which runs for four days in April, will be expanded to the entire month, making the event the must-attend festival of the year.
-Bangkok based Stephen Christopher shares his tips and some background on this popular Thai festival.
+Songkran 2026 Are you ready!
+Thailand’s New Year Festival, which runs for four days in April, is the must-attend festival of the year.
+Bangkok based Stephen Christopher shares his tips and some background on this popular Thai holiday

 Songkran officially falls between 13 to 15 April each year.
 It is always a fun time of year to be in Thailand, and no matter what province you’re in, the Thai New Year is welcomed with water — usually in the form of a bucket or a water gun.

-For those of you who’ve never experienced Songkran, 2024 will be the year to do it.
-The planning stages have just begun, but here’s our guide to everything Songkran.
+For those of you who’ve never experienced Songkran, you are in for a treat.Here’s our guide to everything Songkran.

 Please note: we will add details and links to specific events when they become available, so bookmark this page and come back for more.